christophersbarrett/mulberry-wiki/Creating-Custom-Components.md

 ### Component Lifecycle Methods

 Mulberry's extensible component system offers a number of "lifecycle" methods, allowing you to control aspects of a component's behavior at various points.
-You can

 These methods run in order when a component is placed on a page.
 Here are those methods in the order in which they are called: